 The Hindu Turi people have challenging lives.
-They are viewed as Dalits or outcasts by the Hindu community.
+They are viewed as outcasts by the Hindu community.
 The Turi are a scheduled caste in India, meaning they have low status in Hindu communities.
 There is no official caste system in Pakistan but the small number of Hindu Turi there are seen as one of the lowest groups in the nation.

 What Are Their Lives Like?

 The primary language of the Indian Turi people is Hindi.
 Other Indian Turi speak Bengali and other regional Indian languages.
 Sindhi is the first language of the Pakistani Turi.
 Many resources are available in Sindhi including a complete Bible and the JESUS Film.

 The traditional occupation of the Hindu Turi was that of making useful things from bamboo.
 These bamboo items include many types of baskets, mats, hats, and furniture.
 The bamboo items are now made by factories more efficiently.
 The demand for their handmade products has declined.
 As a result, more Turi are now working as landless agricultural laborers.
 They are frequently abused by the land owners who make them work for low wages in poor living conditions.

 What Are Their Beliefs?